 Figure 1: Location of the El Palmar project in northern Ecuador

 Figure 2: RTP magnetics image showing the circular magnetic anomaly being targeted with drilling.
-Sunstone drill holes EPDD001 and EPDD002 are shown in yellow.
-Also shown are three historical drill holes, which drilled away from the target area, and the prepared drill collars to allow for future drilling (see ASX announcement dated 12th August 2020 for details of historical drilling results).
+Also shown are three historical drill holes, which drilled away from the target area, and the prepared drill collars to allow for future drilling.